 - Population health assessments and strategies using health informatics

 - Quality improvement related to clinical quality measures, care coordination, patient/family/caregiver experience and/or health disparities

-CIPC is set up as a menu of 10 learning activities that are based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining such recognition.
+CIPC is set up as a menu of several learning activities that are based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining such recognition.
 In other words, these learning activities are designed for interprofessional teams of health professions students to add value to outpatient settings as well as achieve important competencies.

 Not all of the activities need to be undertaken.
-Practices should choose those that are most relevant and helpful to them in achieving PCMH recognition and that are most appropriate for the student teams.
+Practices should choose those that are most relevant and helpful to them in achieving/maintaining PCMH recognition and that are most appropriate given the composition of the student teams.

-The 10 interprofessional team-based learning activities are divided into three categories (with the relevant NCQA PCMH Standard listed):
+The interprofessional team-based learning activities are divided into three categories (with the relevant PCMH concept(s) listed):